Can Multi Jet Fusion 3D Printing Be Qualified for Production?

 Placement in Build

 Control data – Each run is evaluated to ensure that it falls within the acceptable range.
 The machine settings will be adjusted so that the mean of the process range is in the center of the acceptable range.
-This range is dictated by the manufacturer’s specifications, and thanks to the extensive experience of our staff, we maintain good process control, allowing for closer tolerances.

 Control Data